Skip to content

 remoteRef:

-remoteKey: my-first-parameter # Remote reference (where the secret is going to be pushed)
+remoteKey: destination-secret # The destination secret object name (where the secret is going to be pushed)

 status: